-CO is one of the products of combustion for many materials including petroleum-based products (e.g., gasoline, diesel fuel, propane, butane; among others).
-Since many of the appliances and the engines associated with the motorhome produce CO in their normal operations, it is necessary to assure that CO levels do not rise to dangerous levels within the motor home.
+CO is one of the products of combustion for many materials including petroleum-based products (e.g., gasoline, diesel fuel, propane, butane, etc.).
+Since many of the appliances and the engines associated with the motorhome produce CO in their normal operations, it is necessary to ensure that CO levels do not rise to dangerous levels within the motorhome.
 In sufficiently high concentrations, CO can kill in minutes.

-The most susceptible people to CO poisoning are unborn babies, small children, pregnant women, senior citizens, and people with cardiovascular or respiratory problems
+The most susceptible people to CO poisoning are unborn babies, small children, pregnant women, senior citizens, and people with cardiovascular or respiratory problems.

-Consequently, it is prudent to check the CO monitor regularly for normal operation and to remain aware of the symptoms of CO poisoning which include dizziness, nausea, vomiting,

-Muscular twitching, throbbing in the temples, incoherent thinking and speech, weakness, sleepiness, and intense headaches.
+Consequently, it is prudent to check the CO monitor regularly for normal operation and to remain aware of the symptoms of CO poisoning, which include dizziness, nausea, vomiting, muscular twitching, throbbing in the temples, incoherent thinking and speech, weakness, sleepiness, and intense headaches.

-Should any of these symptoms be experienced in the motorhome, you should IMMEDIATELY evacuate the motorhome and seek medical help.
-Shut down the motorhome and do not attempt to operate it again until the source(s) of the CO are located and fixed.
+If any of these symptoms are experienced in the motorhome, IMMEDIATELY evacuate the motorhome and seek medical help.
+Shut down the motorhome and do not attempt to operate it again until the sources of the CO are located and fixed.

-Carbon monoxide gas-derived from products of combustion of diesel fuel, LP gas, and other petroleum-based products-is a deadly gas which can kill motorhome occupants, if allowed to accumulate in sufficient concentration.
-Assure that all engine operations are not restricted-tailpipes and exhaust ports should not be blocked or restricted in any way.
-Additionally, any accumulation of exhaust gases outside or underneath the vehicle should be avoided as such may enter the motor home through windows or vents-be careful how and where the motor home is parked to avoid such conditions.
-Regularly monitor outside conditions to assure that all exhaust gases can readily be dissipated and not enter the motor home inadvertently.
+Carbon monoxide gas-derived from products of combustion of diesel fuel, LP gas, and other petroleum-based products-is a deadly gas that can kill motorhome occupants, if allowed to accumulate in sufficient concentration.
+Ensure that no engine operations are restricted-tailpipes and exhaust ports should not be blocked or restricted in any way.
+Additionally, any accumulation of exhaust gases outside or underneath the vehicle must be avoided as it might enter the motorhome through windows or vents-be careful of how and where the motorhome is parked to avoid such conditions.
+Regularly monitor outside conditions to ensure that all exhaust gases can readily be dissipated and not enter the motorhome inadvertently.